Gervig/Casper-Gervig-Backend-Exam-2025/README.md

 - Returns a newly updated lesson with a new instructor with ID 3

 **api/skilessons/2/instructors/42 (PUT)**
-- Return with a message saying instructor lesson could not be found and a status code 404.
+- Returns with a message saying instructor lesson could not be found and a status code 404.
 Because there is no instructor with ID 42.

+**api/skilessons/fetch/BEGINNER (GET)**
+- Returns lessons from an external API for lessons with level BEGINNER

 # Theoretical questions
 **num** : question